-The best interior design schools in Texas can give you multiple opportunities to transform residential and commercial spaces.
+The best interior design schools in Texas can give you multiple opportunities to transform residential and commercial spaces as an interior designer.
 Students will learn about various methods to implement environmentally-friendly practices to create adaptable spaces.
-Also, you’ll gather a strong foundation in historical and contemporary furnishings, color theory, and art styles.
+As an interior design student, you’ll gather a strong foundation in historical and contemporary furnishings, color theory, and art styles.

 We’ve compiled a list of the ten best design schools in Texas.
 Each of these schools meets the following criteria:

 - An average annual cost of no more than $20,000